 Halloween Horror Nights is not included in normal daytime park admission, meaning if you only buy a regular ticket to Universal Studios Florida, you will have to leave once HHN starts (so plan accordingly if you don’t want to do HHN and visit on a day it is not happening).

-In fairness, there are also a range of Halloween Horror Nights Annual Passes that are actually quite reasonably priced relative to single-night tickets.
+There are also a range of Halloween Horror Nights “Frequent Fear” Annual Passes that are actually quite reasonably priced relative to single-night tickets.
+These are what we purchase and are a good option for anyone wanting to attend 2+ nights per year.
 There are also hotel packages that include general admission tickets and Halloween Horror Nights.
 Beyond that, there are a bunch of add-on options, from dining packages to R.I.P. (get it?) tours.

 Intrigued by Halloween Horror Nights?
 Let’s cover some basic info…